-- an Israeli citizen who was injured in Israel or in Judea, Samaria or the Gaza Strip, or was injured outside of Israel if less than a year has elapsed since he stopped being a resident; - any person who entered Israel legally; - a foreign resident working abroad for an approved Israeli employer, who was injured during a hostile action abroad during and due to his employment; - a resident of the territories bearing an Israeli identity card, who was injured within the bounds of the Green Line; - a resident of the territories bearing an entry visa issued by a commander of the military forces out in the field, who was injured within the bounds of the Green Line.
+- An Israeli citizen, who was injured in Israel or in Judea, Samaria or the Gaza Strip, or was injured outside of Israel if less than a year has elapsed since he stopped being a resident; - Any person who entered Israel legally; - A foreign resident working abroad for an approved Israeli employer, who was injured during a hostile action abroad during and due to his employment; - A resident of the territories bearing an Israeli identity card, who was injured within the bounds of the Green Line; - A resident of the territories bearing an entry visa issued by a commander of the military forces out in the field, who was injured within the bounds of the Green Line.

-B. Amendments and Revisions to the Hostile Actions Casualties (Benefits) Law
+B. Amendments and revisions to the Victims of Hostile Actions (Pensions) Law

-The amendments and revisions made in the Hostile Actions Casualties (Benefits) Law - 1970 for the purpose of its enactment indicate a trend towards broadening the rights to a benefit and to additional and supplementary services, towards recognizing the entitlement of additional family members, and towards expanding the definition of hostile actions covered under the law.
-Unlike the population of injured persons addressed by the Disabled Persons Law and the Bereaved Families of Fallen Soldiers Law, victims of hostile actions also include children, the elderly and mothers of small children; furthermore, sometimes several members of the same family are injured during hostile actions.
+The amendments and revisions made in the Victims of Hostile Actions (Pensions) Law - 1970 for the purpose of its enactment indicate a trend towards broadening the rights to a benefit and to additional and supplementary services, towards recognizing the entitlement of additional family members, and towards expanding the definition of hostile actions covered under the law.
+Unlike the population of injured persons addressed by the Invalids Law and the Bereaved Families of Fallen Soldiers Law, victims of hostile actions also include children, the elderly and mothers of small children; furthermore, sometimes several members of the same family are injured during hostile actions.
 Therefore, the solutions proposed within the scope of the Invalids Law and the Bereaved Families of Fallen Soldiers the needs of families who have become victims of hostile actions.

-In 2004, the Minister of Labor and Social Affairs appointed a committee to examine the rights of victims of hostile actions and their families, in order to propose solutions for the unique problems of this population.
+In 2004, the Minister of Welfare and Social Services appointed a committee to examine the rights of victims of hostile actions and their families, in order to propose solutions for the unique problems of this population.
 The committee's deliberations found that the primary issue lacking an adequate solution under the existing laws concerns the unique problems facing children who have lost both parents (orphaned minor and adult children), as well as family members who have taken it upon themselves to care for these orphans.